 Let’s go over the three points.

-Disrupting the disruptor When I purchased shares of IPG Photonics Corporation (NASDAQ:IPGP) last April, I used this chart as the basis for my investing thesis.
+When I purchased shares of IPG Photonics Corporation (NASDAQ:IPGP) last April, I used this chart as the basis for my investing thesis.

 This is my own representation of an idea gleaned from Clayton Christensen’s The Innovator’s Dilemma.
 The book demonstrates how new technologies eventually usurp standard technologies.
 Just as important, while standard technologies usually maintain the same price point, newer technologies become cheaper with time.